 9. Sew sashing strips as shown at the top and bottom and between the three rows.
 Press toward the sashing.

 10. From your remaining sashing strips cut (2) 1¾” x 23½” strips for the final borders on the quilt.
 Use the same method as above for pinning on the strips before sewing to help keep your quilt square.
 Sew using ¼” seam allowance.
 Press seams toward the sashing strips

 11. After carefully pressing quilt top and backing fabric (use at least a 25″ square piece of backing”) pin-baste the back, batting, and quilt top together.
 (For more on quilt basting go here.)

 12. I chose to machine quilt my mini and I used this binding method.

 And there you have a quick little mini.
 I love how the simplicity of this quilt shows off the fabrics.
 It’s a quick project and using a charm pack is a simple way to get a variety of prints.

-It would be very simple to make a larger version – 4 blocks by 4 blocks using a single Charm pack as well.
+It would be very simple to make a larger version.
+To make 4 blocks by 4 blocks using a single Charm pack as well.
 You would need 36 charms for 16 finished blocks, 5/8 yard sashing, 1/4 yard binding and a yard for backing.

-Thanks again to Melissa for inviting me to play along and thanks to those of you who stopped by.
+Thanks again to Melissa for inspiring me to make something fun and thanks to those of you who stopped by.
 Happy Hearts to you.